copsTvFan/cops-episode-guide/guide.md

 **Houston, TX 2**

 - Segment 1 and 2: (10:08 PM Disturbance Call) Sheriff's Dept -- Deputy Eugene
-  Lancaster works the unicorporated parts of Harris county, in the last few years crime has gotten a lot worse, mostly drugs, especially crack.
+  Lancaster works the unincorporated parts of Harris county, in the last few years crime has gotten a lot worse, mostly drugs, especially crack.
 They're undermanned and always busy.
 A man is breaking windows with a pipe.
 Eugene goes up the dark driveway to a rundown house.
 A woman says her boyfriend done